erichVK5/BXL2text/README.md

 The utility can export either Huffman decoded data as plain text, or perform further conversion.

+The Huffman decoding portion of the utility has been ported to some quick and dirty C++ and can be found in SourceBuffer.cc for anyone with a need to decode adaptively encoded Huffman files using C++.

 To do:

 - combining this code with KicadModuleToGEDA and KicadSymbolToGEDA